awsdocs/amazon-aurora-user-guide/doc_source/aurora_list_builtins.md

 # aurora\_list\_builtins<a name="aurora_list_builtins"></a>

-Lists all available Aurora PostgreSQL built\-in functions along with brief descriptions and function details\.
+Lists all available Aurora PostgreSQL built\-in functions, along with brief descriptions and function details\.

 ## Syntax<a name="aurora_list_builtins-syntax"></a>